arqalite/fire-king-guide/src/combos/ponix/arvata/2-princess-arvata-kirin-field.md

-### Princess + Arvata + High Kirin setup
+### Promethean Princess + Arvata + High Kirin setup

 An alternative to the previous line is to instead destroy [_Fire King High Avatar Kirin_].
-This still allows you to set up Princess + Arvata safely, but you also get High Kirin on the field.
+This still allows you to set up Promethean Princess + Arvata safely, but you also get High Kirin on the field.

 It can either be used as material for [_Garunix Eternity, Hyang of the Fire Kings_], or be destroyed by Hyang, triggering its second effect.
 This allows you to Special Summon a Fire King from GY (or hand), then destroy a card (maybe a Spell/Trap or any card that might have entered the field after Hyang was summoned).